jonschlinkert/remarkable/docs/parser.md

 Inline tokens represent the content of a block structure.
 These tokens have two additional properties:

 * `content`: The content of the block.
-This might include inline mardown syntax which may need further processing by the inline rules.
+This might include inline markdown syntax which may need further processing by the inline rules.
 * `children`: This is initialized with an empty array (`[]`) and will be filled with the inline parser tokens as the inline parsing rules are applied.